-An Expression of Wish form is available from the administrators at the address on page 18.
+An Expression of Wish Form can be downloaded from the HR Reward & Benefits intranet site.
 If you have never completed a form or if you wish to change your nominated beneficiary, you should complete and return it as soon as possible.